finalv2/cwp-decap-test/resources/heart-map.md

 tags:
   - resource
   - kin-engagement
+description: Youth can diagram people important to them to help identify and maintain connections.
 ---
-Youth can diagram people important to them to help identify and maintain connections.